HBL001/Randall/README.md

 * Enforces **safe power-up, recording, and shutdown** sequencing
 * Implements a strict **event-driven state machine** with explicit timeouts

-The purpose is to transform a **state-opaque, unreliable consumer camera** into a **predictable embedded subsystem** suitable for battery-powered and fault-sensitive applications.

 Simple bare-metal approach ~1K of SRAM

 ---